-Obama delivers blazing critique of Trump in debut on 2020 campaign trail
+Obama delivers blazing critique of Trump in 2020 campaign trail debut

 “If Obama couldn’t carry Pennsylvania for Hillary, I have serious doubts about what he can do for Joe Biden,” said Charlie Gerow, a GOP political strategist based in the state.

-Polls have showed Biden with a solid lead for months.
+Polls have shown Biden with a solid lead for months.
 A Washington Post average of October polls shows Biden with an eight-point lead in the state, 52 percent to 44 percent.

-But Biden aides have warned against complacency, and Obama addressed those fears in his address at both of his events.
+But Biden aides have warned against complacency, and Obama addressed those fears at both of his events.

 “I’ve never lost hope over these last four years,” Obama told the group in North Philadelphia.
 “I’ve been mad.
 I’ve been frustrated, but I haven’t lost hope, and the reason is because I never expected progress to move directly in a straight line.”